Upgrade a Backup vault to a Recovery Services vault

 Can I view my classic vault post upgrade?

 No. You cannot view or manage your classic vault post upgrade.
 You will only be able to use the new Azure portal for all management actions on the vault.

 My upgrade failed, but the machine that held the agent requiring updating, doesn't exist anymore.
 What do I do in such a case?

 If you need to use the store, the backups of this machine for long-term retention, then you will not be able to upgrade the vault.
 In future releases we will add support for upgrading such a vault.
 If you do not need to store the backups of this machine anymore, then please unregister this machine from the vault and retry the upgrade.

-Why can't I see the jobs information for my on-premises resources after upgrade
+Why can't I see the jobs information for my resources after upgrade?

-Monitoring for on-premises backups (MARS agent, DPM and Azure Backup Server) is a new feature that you get when you upgrade your Backup vault to Recovery Services vault.
+Monitoring for backups (MARS agent and IaaS) is a new feature that you get when you upgrade your Backup vault to Recovery Services vault.
 The monitoring information takes up to 12 hours to sync with the service.